PaulOfford/mbserver/README.md

 e.g. `@MB Q`

 ## Microblog Post File
 A microblog post can contain any text content.
 All text will be encoded as UTF8 and lower case letters will be shifted to upper case on transmission.

 The post file name must start with the blog ID and a date like this:

-`nnnn - yyy-mm-dd - Your chosen summary test`
+`nnnn - yyy-mm-dd - Your chosen summary text`

 Although we show four digits above for the reference (nnnn), the server supports any number of digits up to a value of 2000000000.

 ## Weather File
 MbServer can deliver weather information, which the user requests with `M.WX`.
 The file name must be: